 - See the student develop the work over a period of time coursework is not designed to be completed in a single evening.
-This is the best approach in ensuring that the work belongs to the student, and it also encourages best practice in writing coursework. - Ensure that the student can explain their work sufficiently-to give confidence that it has been created by them. - Check that there is evidence that the student is clear when they are quoting other people's ideas and when they are claiming an idea or conclusion as their own work-this is the expected way of referencing. - Confirm that the quality of the final piece of work is in line with what they would expect the student to be able to produce.
+This is the best approach in ensuring that the work belongs to the student, and it also encourages best practice in writing coursework. - Ensure that the student can explain their work sufficiently-to give confidence that it has been created by them. - Check that there is evidence that the student is clear when they are quoting other people's ideas and when they are claiming an idea or conclusion as their own work-this is the expected way of referencing. - Be suspicious of a piece of work if it was completed in a very short space of time or seems not to reflect the students ability or 'voice'. - Confirm that the quality of the final piece of work is in line with what they would expect the student to be able to produce.